asdshawn/BLM-1T1R-Array-Sim/README.md

 Welcome to the **Bipolar Liquid Memory (BLM) Simulation Project**\!

-[cite\_start]This project provides a complete, containerized environment to simulate a next-generation non-volatile memory technology called **BLM** (Bipolar Liquid Memory)[cite: 31]. [cite\_start]We have implemented a physics-based Verilog-A model and expanded it into a **2x2 1T1R (1 Transistor - 1 Resistor) Crossbar Array** [cite: 333-335] to verify its read/write operations and anti-interference capabilities.
+This project provides a complete, containerized environment to simulate a next-generation non-volatile memory technology called **BLM** (Bipolar Liquid Memory).
+We have implemented a physics-based Verilog-A model and expanded it into a **2x2 1T1R (1 Transistor - 1 Resistor) Crossbar Array** to verify its read/write operations and anti-interference capabilities.

 **No complex installation required\!** We use **Docker** to package all necessary tools (ngspice, OpenVAF, Ghostscript).
 If you can follow a few simple steps, you can run professional-grade circuit simulations.